OE-FET/Origin-Scripts/README.md

 ### Fields and their Values
 These scripts expect to see data filenames in a certain format.
 Each filename consists of different **fields**, separated by an *underscore* (`_`).
 The different **values** for each of the different **fields** can be seen in the `Library` file.
 - Depending on the type of measurement, each filename will contain different fields.
-To determine each file format, depending on the type of measurement, see the [Filename formats](#filename-formats) section.
-However, the fastest way is to take a look at the `Script examples` project file and save your experimental data accordingly.
+The [Filename formats](#filename-formats) section presents the different file formats for eacg type of measurement.

 The different **fields** are:
 - `batchNo`: The number of the batch (e.g. 235th).